brandonio21/update.net/README.md

 4) Add in the ability to download a changelog
 5) Add in a custom app that extracts .zip files so user doesn't have to make their own SFX archive.
+6) Add in a method to get the latest version

 User Guide
 ----------